China tells international airlines to toe the line on Taiwan

 Related: How China gets what it wants from American companies

-The Qantas website on Thursday was listing Taiwan, Hong Kong and Macau as countries, with no mention of China.
+The Qantas website on Thursday listed Taiwan, Hong Kong and Macau as countries, with no mention of China.

 The CAAC also sent similar letters recently to American Airlines and United, according to a report Friday by Foreign Policy.

-American confirmed it had received a letter from the CAAC but declined to give further details.
-United didn't immediately respond to a request for comment outside regular business hours.
+American confirmed it received a letter from the CAAC but declined to give further details.
+United (UAL) referred CNNMoney to the State Department.

+The State Department said it's aware of the CAAC orders to several US airlines, and has reached out to the Chinese government to raise "strong concerns."

+"We object to Beijing dictating how U.S. firms, including airlines, organize their websites for ease of consumer use," a State Department spokesperson said in a statement.
+"Chinese companies' websites operate freely and without political interference in the United States."

 With its growing ranks of middle-class consumers eager to travel, China is an important market for global airlines.
 The International Air Transport Association forecast last year that China would surpass the United States as the world's top aviation market by 2020.